-Messengers meet these demands.
+Messenger marketing and conversational commerce meet these demands.
 They facilitate immediate, natural conversations appeasing a user’s desire to speak to a “real person” in real time.
 They’re more effective at keeping people up to date as, unlike emails which are checked periodically, messages are often checked as soon as they come through.

 Immediate correspondence leads to far higher levels of engagement.
 Bots for business lists the engagement rates at 80%+ for opens and at least 7X more click-throughs than email.

 That means for every 1 customer you direct to your store through email, there’s the potential to send 7 through Messenger.

 When discussing the future of Messenger with Mikael Yang, he outlined some really interesting statistics to corroborate these claims: